Journey into the Dakini Mandala: A Meditation and Writing Retreat

 Karla Jackson-Brewer, M.S., Tara Mandala Authorized Teacher, has been practicing Chöd for 31 years and has assisted Lama Tsultrim on many Chöd retreats.
 She has co-taught Chöd since 2013 with Lama Tsultrim and Löpon Chandra Easton.
 She has also taught and led Chöd Practices for the NYC Tara Mandala Sangha…

-Ranjini George Ranjini George holds a PhD in English (Northern Illinois University, USA), an MA in English (St. Stephen’s College, New Delhi, India) and an MFA in Creative Writing (University of British Columbia, Canada).
-She was a Georges and Anne Bochardt Fiction Scholar (Sewannee Writers’ Conference) and received the Arnold…
+Ranjini George, MA, MFA, PhD Ranjini George holds a PhD in English (Northern Illinois University, USA), an MA in English (St. Stephen’s College, New Delhi, India) and an MFA in Creative Writing (University of British Columbia, Canada).
+She was a Georges and Anne Bochardt Fiction Scholar (Sewannee Writers’ Conference) and…